wazuh/wazuh-ansible/ansible-wazuh-agent/README.md

 Playbook example
 ----------------

-The following is an example how this role can be used:
+The following is an example of how this role can be used:

      - hosts: all:!wazuh-manager
        roles: